chunyi-lan/HMM-Stochastic-Volatility/README.md

 - Backtesting with Value at Risk (VaR) analysis.

 ## Requirements
-The project is implemented in R. Below are the required dependencies:
+The project is implemented in R. Below are the required packages:
 - `dplyr`
 - `astsa`
 - `lubridate`